 Myrddin the Emrys raised the rowan rod over him, and decreed Arthur High King.
 Then he spoke out the holy words of kingship, saying, 'All praise and worship to the High King of Heaven, who has raised up a king to be Pendragon over us!
 All saints and angels bear witness: this day is Arthur ap Aurelius made king of all Britons.

-'Kneel before him, fellow countrymen!
-Stretch forth your hands and swear binding oaths of fealty to your lord and king on earth - even as you swear life and honour to the Father God of All Creation.'
+binding oaths of fealty to your lord and king on earth - even as you swear life and honour to the Father God of All Creation.'